ansys/pyansys-units/README.rst

-Install the latest release from `PyPI <https://pypi.org/project/ansys-units>`_
+Install the latest release from `PyPI <https://pypi.org/project/ansys-units>`_ with this command:
-with:

 .. code:: console

    pip install ansys-units

-If you plan on doing local *development* of PyUnits with Git, install the latest release with:
+If you plan on doing local *development* of PyUnits with Git, install the latest release with these commands:

 .. code:: console